Stanford-ChEMH-MCAC/protocols/README.md

 3. [`changing_ion_sources`](changing_ion_sources).
 Some of mass spectrometers can be used with multiple ion sources.
 Protocols in this directory describe how to swap out one ion source for another.

 4. Starting a run.
 The most often used protocol in this repository is [`start_6545_lcms_run_protocol`](start_6545_lcms_run_protocol.md), stored here in the root directory.

+5. [`installation`](installation).
+This directory contains tales of woe and caution related to the installation of mass spectrometers.